This year my big boy starts big school, and because of this move, his little brother will also start at a new childcare right next door.

 6. Get a photo of your child’s main educator

-Ask your child’s new childcare for a picture of his main educator so you can familiarise your child to his face and name when talking about him.
+Ask your child’s new childcare centre for a photo of his main educator so you can familiarise your child to their face and name when talking about them.
 Don’t worry, this isn’t a weird request!
 Early childhood services realise how important it is to help make little ones feel at ease and they will be more than happy to email you a smiley headshot of the person who your little one will grow to love very soon.

 I have just done this for Sam and I can’t wait to show him.
 His teachers look so nice and friendly!